dext/crystal-db-concurrency-showcase/README.md

 your `.env` file.

-Running the showcase app against a Postgres db backend prepared as explained above should reveal the issue with the linenarly growing query round trip times.
+Running the showcase app against a Postgres db backend prepared as explained above should reveal the issue with the linearly growing query round trip times.
 A hundred concurrent queries should demonstrate it:

 ```
-bin/showcase -c100 # 100 (alomost) simultaneous queries
+bin/showcase -c100 # 100 almost simultaneous queries
 ```

 The available options are explained in the help page: